 14. Does the WEP penalize the Social Security survivor benefit to which a spouse and minor children are entitled if a wage earner dies?

 No. If an individual subject to the WEP dies and has one or more survivors entitled to a benefit, the SSA recomputes the amount in a manner that eliminates the WEP and results in a higher benefit.

 15. What are the arguments on the other side?

 Some of those who oppose repeal of the GPO and WEP cite cost as a factor.
 Others believe that allowing a person to receive both a full government pension and Social Security survivor/dependent or earned benefits would constitute “double dipping.”
-Such a scenario should be treated no differently than receipt of a private pension and Social Security benefit.
-“Double dipping” is not an appropriate characterization when an individual has worked two jobs and earned two benefits.
+Such a scenario should be treated no differently than receipt of a private pension or other source of income and Social Security benefit.
+“Double dipping” is not an appropriate characterization when an individual has worked two different jobs and earned two different benefits.

 16. What can be done to address the offsets?

 Addressing the offsets requires Congressional action.
 We seek total repeal of both the GPO and WEP.
-In the 15th Congress (2017-18) the Social Security Fairness (full repeal) bills are: S.915 introduced by Sherrod Brown and HR 1205 introduced by Rodney Neal.
+In the 118th Congress (2023-24) the House of Representatives Social Security Fairness (full repeal) bill is: HR 82 introduced by Garret Graves (R-LA) and Abigail Spanberger (D-VA).